 Nessy Login

-Nessy Pricing for UK Schools
+Nessy Pricing for Schools and Teachers

 Nessy Reading & Spelling pricing for UK schools varies based on student numbers and licence duration.
 Schools can access free trials before purchasing annual subscriptions.
 Educational discounts and bulk pricing options are available through Nessy's school specialist team.

 Nessy offers flexible pricing options for schools based on the number of student licenses and features needed.
-Schools should contact Nessy directly for customised quotes that include access to all learning programs, teacher resources, and progress tracking tools.
+Schools should contact Nessy directly for customised quotes that include access to all learning programmes, teacher resources, and progress tracking tools.

 Nessy offers flexible pricing based on the number of licences your school requires.
 The more licences you purchase, the more cost-effective the platform becomes.